-Join Brian Bradley for an in-depth discussion in this video Setting up the sculpt splash, part of Up and Running with Particle Flow in 3ds Max.
+Join Brian Bradley for an in-depth discussion in this video Setting up the sculpt splash, part of Learning Particle Flow in 3ds Max 2013.

 Whilst having the basic rainfall and splash systems for the table and…sculpt based geometries set up is a good start to our effect here.…The genuinely interesting part, the one that will really add…to the overall quality of our shot will be the…splash and drip system that will also create little rain…rivulets that run across the surface of Of our geometry.…As creating that system is going to involve quite a bit of work.…We will…in this video be focusing on creating the initial rain splash for…the sculpt before moving onto the more complex drip aspect in subsequent videos.…